exasol/ai-lab/doc/developer_guide/developer_guide.md

 The following diagram shows the involved cloudformation stacks:
 ![image info](./img/cloudformation-stacks.drawio.png)

-"DEVELOPER-SANDBOX-VM-SLC-BUCKET", "DEVELOPER-SANDBOX-CI-TEST-CODEBUILD" & "DEVELOPER-SANDBOX-RELEASE-CODEBUILD" are permanent and need to be deployed using the "deploy" commands (see [commands](#deployment-commands)).
+"DATA-SCIENCE-SANDBOX-VM-SLC-Bucket", "DATA-SCIENCE-SANDBOX-CI-TEST-CODEBUILD" & "DATA-SCIENCE-SANDBOX-RELEASE-CODEBUILD" are permanent and need to be deployed using the "deploy" commands (see [commands](#deployment-commands)).
 The EC2-stack lives only during the creation of a new developer sandbox image.

 ## Tagging